yuvalyellin/GettingAndCleaningTrainingData/CodeBook.md

 The output tidy DS is the mean of all the std/mean features per subject & actibity.
 To make it tidy, each row is uniquely identified by the combination of subject & activity.

+The data is described, including units and measures in the Readme file attacehd.

 ## Steps In the Run Analysis Script:

 1. Read the train Dataset (feature, labels - as activity and subject) from the train dir in the data